Electric Rates

 Why are the rates increasing?

-- Energy costs to the City have increased 26% over the last year and are forecasted to remain at this higher cost.
+- Energy costs to the City have increased 26% in recent years and are forecasted to remain at this higher cost.

-- Transmission costs have increased 43% over the last six years and will continue to increase.
+- Transmission costs have increased 43% in recent years and will continue to increase.

 - The rate increase will support large undergrounding projects along major thoroughfares to beautify Healdsburg and improve safety: